 A group of very talented kids and teens created bookmarks to promote our upcoming Summer Reading program.
-The teen theme this year is “Beneath the Surface” and the kids’ theme is “Dig into Reading.”
-See the 2013 winners, and be sure to pick up a bookmark when you visit the library!
+The teen theme this year is “Spark a Reaction” and the kids’ theme is “Fizz, Boom, Read!”
+See the 2014 winners, and be sure to pick up a bookmark when you visit the library!

 Imagine balloons and confetti dropping from the ceiling as you read this!
 A big congratulations to the winners of our Pete the Cat giveaway.
 Jason M. and Sang M. each won a copy of “Pete the Cat and His Four Groovy Buttons” by Eric Litwin.

 If you didn’t win, don’t worry.
 You can always check out Pete the Cat books from your library!

 Nursery rhymes remind me of my childhood.
 I remember my grandma and aunt teaching me “Old King Cole” and “Humpty Dumpty.”
 I personally have never written a nursery rhyme, but I bet there are kids in your lives who have written some cool rhymes and would love to share them.
 Guess what?
 Now is their chance!

 EZTales, a database of animated story books (available with your library card!), has created a contest calling for the “Greatest Nursery Rhymes Never Told.”
 Kids ages 5-12 can enter for a chance to have their rhyme animated and to win other prizes.
 Check out the official rules and get rhyming!

 March 24-28 is spring break for kids in Ashland, Columbia and Fulton.
 If you are looking for free, educational entertainment, there are activities going on at your library!